 Resistance training, often referred to as strength training, weightlifting, or bodybuilding, is a type of physical activity that focuses on working your muscles against resistance.
 This resistance can come from various sources, such as free weights, weight machines, resistance bands, or even your body weight.
 By engaging in regular resistance training, you can increase your muscle mass, improve your overall strength, and sculpt your physique.

-See also How many calories burned in sauna calculator
+See also How many calories in 4 oz of turkey meatloaf

 One of the fascinating aspects of resistance training is its effect on your metabolism.
 Metabolism refers to the chemical processes that occur within your body to convert food into energy and perform various bodily functions.
 When you engage in resistance training, your body experiences a metabolic boost that can last long after your workout is over.